SandroSartoni/CAs-Exam/ARM_Assembly_Code/Raspberry_Pi_3_Settings.md

  Raspberry Pi 3 Settings
 =======================================================================================
 In order to execute 64-bits source code, a 64-bits OS is needed.
 The official OS for Raspberry is Raspbian, a 32-bits distribution, based on Debian, made specifically for ARM chips.
 Unfortunately, no official support is still present for 64-bits OS, even though there're some various releases online.
 The SD card used with Raspberry is a Class 10, 32 GB Kingston card, that showed to work flawlessly with Raspbian.
+Here: https://elinux.org/RPi_SD_cards it's possible to find a list of all the "good" and "bad" SD Cards for Raspberry.
 Various 64-bits OSs were tried, such as Arch ARM or openSUSE, and all of them showed some random errors, not due to other possible causes, such as the PSU for example.
 The only one that worked without any particular problem is pi64, that can be obtained at this link: https://github.com/bamarni/pi64 .